d-maduzia/variant-selector/README.md

 >
 > T-shirt images are sourced from [Pixabay](https://pixabay.com/) and are licensed under the Pixabay Content License.

 The project emphasizes accessibility, featuring semantic markup and full keyboard navigation.
-It was used as a demo during the Case Study: Building An Accessible Product Variant selector talk on Angular Spring Camp hosted by [angular.love](https://angular.love), showcasing practical approaches to building accessible Angular interfaces.
+It was used as a demo during the Case Study: Building An Accessible Product Variant selector talk on Angular Spring Camp hosted by [angular.love](https://angular.love), showcasing practical approaches to building accessible Angular interfaces: https://www.youtube.com/watch?v=JcYjZoUAT0k&t=2966s.

 ## Development server